AaltoAsia/O-MI/AgentDeveloperGuide.md

 ```

 Because O-MI Node has been writen with Scala, you may need to call Scala
 code from Java.
-Also notice that agent need to handle interruption of thread
+Also notice that agents need to [handle the interruption of thread
-by themself and terminate itself when interrupt happens.
+by themself and terminate itself when interrupt happens](https://docs.oracle.com/javase/tutorial/essential/concurrency/interrupt.html).

-Now we have a internal agent, but to get O-MI Node to run it, we need to
+Now we have an internal agent, but to get O-MI Node to run it, we need to
-compile it to .jar file and put it to deploy directory.
+compile it to a .jar file and put it to `deploy` directory.
 After this we have
-final step, look at application.conf and add new line to
+the final step, open the `application.conf` and add new line to
-agent-system.internal-agents:
+`agent-system.internal-agents`:
 ```
 "<classname of agent>" = "<config string>" "agents.JavaAgent" = "Objects/JavaAgent/sensor"